 A lot of startup valuation relies on guesswork and estimation, meaning that there is no single, universally accepted analytical methodology for investors.
-Instead, VCs and Angels will draw upon several valuation method frameworks to understand the value of a startup.
+Instead, VCs and Angels will draw upon several venture capital valuation methods to understand the value of a startup.

-The use of such methods is dependent upon the stage of a business, and the corresponding data points available in the market and/or industry the startup operates in (earnings/revenue/acquisition multiples etc.).
-We’ll be looking at the most commonly used early-stage and pre-revenue startup valuation methods used by Angels and VCs.
+The use of such valuation methods is dependent upon the stage of a business, and the corresponding data points available in the market and/or industry the startup operates in (earnings/revenue/acquisition multiples etc.).
+In this article, we’ll be looking at the 4 most commonly used early-stage and pre-revenue angel and venture capital valuation methods:

 Scorecard Valuation Methodology

 This startup valuation method compares the target company to typical Angel-funded startup ventures and adjusts the average valuation of recently funded companies in the industry, to establish a pre-money valuation of the target.
 Such comparisons can only be made for companies at the same stage of development.

 The first step is to determine the average pre-money valuation of pre-revenue companies in the business sector of the target company.
 Pre-money valuation varies with the economy and with the competitive environment for startup ventures within an industry.
 In most industries, for pre-revenue startups, the pre-money valuation does not differ too significantly from one business sector to another.

 Based on Seedrs data, as of 2019, pre-money valuations vary from £750,000 to £2m for seed stage, pre-revenue companies.

 The next step is to compare the target company to your perception of similar deals done in the industry, considering the following: